Rain Room at the Barbican: Rain, Rain, don't go away

 Here at the Barbican, I know I'd be seeing simulated rain and I wonder what kind of emotions I can feel coming face to face up-close and personal with an inspiration-ally.
 Entering the long corridor of the Curve room is in itself an experience as you already hear the sound of heavy rain smashing against the pavement.
 It's almost too cinematic – at the end of the corridor, before you turn unto the curve, shadows of the onlookers are projected at a white wall while your own footsteps get diluted in the smell of the looming downpour.

-Young experimental practice called Random international really know how to up the game of interaction – although they have been distancing themselves from defining their practice as such and have aligned themselves more in creating architectural settings.
-Whatever it is, this 3d installation where you could control torrential rain without getting wet is genius – and I feel like somehow we’ve tricked nature for once this time.
-With only eight people allowed to interact with the rain, there’s a guaranteed intimacy with this man-made natural concoction of a downpour.
+A young experimental practice called [Random international really knows how to up the game of interaction – although they have been distancing themselves from defining their practice as such and have aligned themselves more in creating architectural settings.
+Whatever it is, this 3d installation where you could control torrential rain without getting wet is genius – and I feel like somehow we've tricked nature for once this time.
+With only eight people allowed to interact with the rain, there's a guaranteed intimacy with this man-made natural concoction of a downpour.

-The rain room is a a marriage of art, science and technology.
-When it was my turn to go in the rain, I felt an emotional kind of zen-peace, the kind of feeling that you get when are in touch with nature.
-Being surrounded by rain that close with all the symphony of falling water beneath your feet – is a privilege – it almost feels like a miracle.
+The rain room is a marriage of art, science and technology.
+When it was my turn to go in the rain, I felt an emotional kind of zen peace, the kind of feeling that you get when are in touch with nature.
+Being surrounded by rain that closes with the symphony of falling water beneath your feet – is a privilege – it almost feels like a miracle.